2025 Military Pay Raise: Four Smart Ways to Put Your Money to Work

 You don't have to choose between immediate gratification and your long-term financial health.

 We’ve all experienced it before.
-The initial happiness and enthusiasm that accompany a pay raise quickly fade as the extra money is swallowed up by our ever-escalating financial obligations.
+The initial excitement that accompanies a pay raise quickly fades as the extra money is swallowed up by our ever-escalating financial obligations.
 Though progress has been made in the battle against inflation, the sharp increase in the price of goods and services in the last couple of years only heightens that possibility.
 That’s why it’s critical to have a purposeful plan for allocating these extra dollars in ways that address both your current and future needs and goals, whether that means buying a new laptop or stashing extra money in the TSP.
 In this article, we’ll provide details on the 2025 pay raise, and we’ll discuss four ways to allocate your money to help enhance your financial and overall well-being.
 To talk specifically about your personal financial goals, be sure to reach out to your Financial Advisor.

-What is the Projected 2025 Military Pay Raise?
+What is the 2025 Military Pay Raise?

 The 50/50 Plan: Reward Yourself and Make Smart Financial Moves

 At First Command, more than 65 years of helping service members and their families plan for and pursue financial security have convinced us of the merits of what we refer to as the 50/50 Plan.
 Its beauty lies in its balance and its simplicity.
 The idea is to allocate half of every pay raise to upgrading your current lifestyle and the other half to building a foundation for your financial future.
-For example, you could choose to save half of the extra money every paycheck for a vacation you’ve been dreaming about or the purchase of a new phone and diligently apply the other half toward one or more of the following worthy objectives, depending on what makes the most sense in your current situation.
+For example, you could choose to save half of the extra money every paycheck for a vacation you’ve been dreaming about or the purchase of a new phone, and diligently apply the other half toward one or more of the following worthy objectives, depending on what makes the most sense in your current situation.

 Four Smart Ways to Put Your Money to Work